Our Staff

 Dennis Cole

-Dennis Cole is a Professor of Old Testament and Archaeology occupying the Mcfarland Chair of Archaeology, Chairman of the Division of Biblical Studies, Co-Director of the Michael and Sara Moskau Institute of Archaeology, NOBTS, and Co-Director of Tel Hadid Expedition.
-Upon the completion of a commentary on Numbers (The Evangelical Exegetical Commentary for Logos), Dennis plans to initiate a new project, The Vineyard and the Cultus: A Study in the Socio-Cultic Implications of Bronze and Iron Age Viticulture and Vinification
+Dennis is a Professor of Old Testament and Archaeology occupying the Mcfarland Chair of Archaeology, Chairman of the Division of Biblical Studies, Co-Director of the Michael and Sara Moskau Institute of Archaeology, NOBTS.
+Upon the completion of a commentary on Numbers (The Evangelical Exegetical Commentary for Logos), Dennis plans to initiate a new project, The Vineyard and the Cultus: A Study in the Socio-Cultic Implications of Bronze and Iron Age Viticulture and Vinification.
+Dennis has been a member of the Tel Hadid Archaeological Project since its inception in 2018.

 Renate Fahrni

-Renate Fahrni, currently living in Zurich, is the project manager and editorial assistant in an interdisciplinary project between the Universities of Zurich, Bern and Tel Aviv about ancient glyptics in the southern Levant.
-Last year, she completed her M.A. studies in Archaeology and Ancient Near Eastern Cultures at Tel Aviv University.
+Renate, currently living in Zurich, served as the project coordinator and editorial assistant in an interdisciplinary project between the Universities of Zurich, Bern and Tel Aviv about ancient glyptics in the Southern Levant.
+She completed her MA studies in Archaeology and Ancient Near Eastern Cultures at TAU.
 Her research focused on Egyptian stamp-seals from the late Iron Age in Judah, Philistia and southern Phoenicia under the supervision of Prof. Deborah Sweeney and Prof. Ido Koch.
+Renate has served as assistant area supervisors in the years 2022 and 2023.

 Elana Gerber

-Elana Gerber is currently pursuing her M.A. at the Department of Archaeology and Ancient Near Eastern Cultures at Tel Aviv University.
-Her research focuses on the zooarchaeological assemblage from the Givati parking lot during the late Hellenistic period.
-She conducts her research under the supervision of Professors Lidar Sapir Hen and Yuval Gadot.
-In addition, she is actively involved in the survey at Tel Hadid and has been part of the staff for two seasons.
+Elana is currently an MA student in Archaeology at TAU.
+Her research focuses on the zooarchaeological assemblage from the Givati parking lot excavations during the late Hellenistic period.
+She conducts her research under the supervision of Prof. Lidar Sapir Hen and Prof. Yuval Gadot.
+In addition, she is actively involved in the survey at Tel Hadid and has been part of the Tel Hadid Archaeological Project since 2022.

 Ruthy Lewis

-Originally from San Diego, California, Ruthy’s approved M.A. from Tel Aviv University was on Roman and Byzantine period glass from Tel Hadid, retrieved from the salvage excavations in the 1990s.
+Originally from San Diego, California, Ruthy completed her MA at TAU focusing on Roman- and Byzantine-period glass from Tel Hadid, retrieved from the salvage excavations in the 1990s.
 She has participated in a variety of excavations in Israel, including most recently as a staff member at the salvage excavations at Beit Shemesh and an Area Supervisor at Tel Hadid Archaeological Project (2019–2022).
+Since 2022 she has served as glass specialist in the Israel Antiquities Authority.

 Gary D. Myers

-Gary earned his M.A. in Biblical Archaeology at New Orleans Baptist Theological Seminary in 2018.
-His master’s thesis, “At the Threshold of the City: The Excavation and Interpretation of the Middle Bronze Age Gate at Tel Gezer,” was developed during Gary’s work as area supervisor with Tel Gezer Water System Expedition (2016–2017).
-After seven seasons of excavation at Tel Gezer, Gary joined the Tel Hadid Expedition as an area supervisor in 2018.
+Gary earned his MA in Biblical Archaeology at NOBTS in 2018.
+His MA thesis, “At the Threshold of the City: The Excavation and Interpretation of the Middle Bronze Age Gate at Tel Gezer,” was developed during Gary’s work as an area supervisor with the Tel Gezer Water System Expedition (2016–2017).
+After seven seasons of excavation at Tel Gezer, Gary joined the Tel Hadid Expedition as an area supervisor.
 His areas of interest in archaeology and anthropology include: city gates/boundaries, funerary/burial customs, Middle Bronze Age culture, Iron Age culture, the Neo-Assyrian Empire, and liminal space.
+Gary has been a member of the Tel Hadid Archaeological Project since 2018.

 Noa Ranzer

-Noa Ranzer is a PhD student in Tel Aviv University and the University of Zurich.
-She wrote her M.A. thesis on the production and function of Middle and Late Bronze Age scarabs, and currently writing on “The Functions of Stamp-Seals in the Southern Levant: A Systematic Examination of the Objects and their Archaeological Contexts in the Iron Age”.
-Her advisers are Prof. Ido Koch and prof. Yuval Gadot from Tel Aviv University, and prof. Christoph Uehlinger from the University of Zurich.
-An area supervisor at Tel Hadid, Noa has participated at the expeditions of Tel Azekah, Tel Shimron, Beth-Shemesh and at ‘En Esur.
+Noa received her PhD from TAU and the University of Zurich.
+She wrote her MA thesis on the production and function of Middle and Late Bronze Age scarabs, and her PhD dissertation was titled “The Functions of Stamp-Seals in the Southern Levant: A Systematic Examination of the Objects and their Archaeological Contexts in the Iron Age”.
+Her supervisors were Prof. Ido Koch and Prof. Christoph Uehlinger from the University of Zurich.
+Noa served as an area supervisor at Tel Hadid in 2018–2022 and participated at the expeditions of Tel Azekah, Tel Shimron, Beth-Shemesh and at ‘En Esur.

 Amy Williams

-Amy Williams is a M.A. student in Bibilcal Archaeology at New Orleans Baptist Theological Seminary.
+Amy is an MA student in Biblical Archaeology at NOBTS.
 She is also the Director of the Museum of the Bible and Archaeology in New Orleans, Louisiana.
 Her enthusiasm for archaeology began while excavating at Tel Gezer.
-Amy will return to the Tel Hadid Expedition this season as an assistant area supervisor.
+Amy will return to Tel Hadid this season as an assistant area supervisor.
+Amy has been a member of the Tel Hadid Expedition since 2019.

 Alexandra Wrathall

-A graduate of Tel Aviv University, Alex is a field archaeologist and Iron Age II ceramic specialist.
-Originally from Australia, she has a Bachelor of Arts and a Masters of Research (specializing in Ancient Near Eastern narrative and narratology) from Macquarie University, Sydney, and M.A. in archaeology from Tel Aviv University.
+A graduate of Tel Aviv University, Alex is an Iron Age II ceramic specialist.
+Originally from Australia, she has a Bachelor of Arts and a Masters of Research (specializing in Ancient Near Eastern narrative and narratology) from Macquarie University, Sydney, and MA in archaeology from TAU.
 An area supervisor at Tel Hadid during the years 2018–2023, Alex has enjoyed working at a number of sites across the Southern Levant, including Tel Azekah, Masada, Tel Aphek, City of David/Silwan, and Naḥal Nitsana.

 Eli Yannai